Smerity/BoxOfPrimes/README.md

 Important Notes
 ---------------

-+ I make no claims as to the cryptographic strength of the generated primes -- it was used for a Computer & Network Security competition (wargames) where one of the challenges was to factor progressively larger and larger primes
++ I make no claims as to the cryptographic strength of the generated primes
 + The prime number generation has a negligible error probability (false positive rate of ~2^-80) -- see [BN_generate_prime](http://www.openssl.org/docs/crypto/BN_generate_prime.html) in the OpenSSL documentation.
 + The OpenSSL library was meant for large primes and primes smaller than 16 bits will not be random
 + Released under [WTFPL](http://en.wikipedia.org/wiki/WTFPL)